nus-tic4001-AY2021S1/ip/docs/README.md

 ### `deadline` - Adding a deadline task

-The keyword 'deadline' with description can be **upper and lowercase letters**.the outcome will not include the keyword with date adn time format: dd MMM yyyy, hh:mm a
-If you key in the keyword without description.
+black_medium_small_square:The keyword 'deadline' with description can be **upper and lowercase letters**.the outcome will not include the keyword with date adn time format: dd MMM yyyy, hh:mm a black_medium_small_square:If you key in the keyword without description.
 There will be an error message:☹ OOPS!!!
-The description of a deadline cannot be empty.

--If you missing the date and time or /by, there will be an reminder message:"Please specify the deadline date and time"
+The description of a deadline cannot be empty. black_medium_small_square:If you missing the date and time or /by, there will be an reminder message:"Please specify the deadline date and time"

-Format: deadline  Description /by dd/mm/yyyy HHmm
+**Format**: deadline  Description /by dd/mm/yyyy HHmm

-Example of usage:
+**Example of usage**:
-deadline return book /by 12/12/2019 1800
+1.deadline return book /by 12/12/2019 1800

-Expected outcome:
+**Expected outcome**:

-Got it.
+1.Got it.
 I've added this task:
-[D][X] return book (by:12 Dec 2019, 06:00 PM)
+1.[D][X] return book (by:12 Dec 2019, 06:00 PM)
-Now you have [index number] task in the list.
+1.Now you have [index number] task in the list.

 ### Feature 3
 Adding an event task: event